robinboncoeur/ArtAndAGI/docs/Charlotte/B2Scene14r.md

 I left Fiona's office, my lips pressed tight to keep from smiling too broadly, I watched the look on Brittany and Lisa's faces go from worried eyebrows to wide grins.

 Celeste was right.
 The dresses will be right.
-Even my eyeliner seemed right.
+Even my eyeliner finally felt right.

 "You're coming back with me, girls!"